jdougan/siren/README.md

     * serialization specific data inserted verbatim.
     * Nothing uses this, I think.

-## JSON Enoding Mapping
+## JSON Encoding Mapping

 ### Extended Order Example
-This is the Order example at the top with some extensions to exercise more aspects of Siren.
+This is the Order example at the top with some extra data to exercise more aspects of Siren.
 All mappings will uese this document as an example.
 ~~~~
 {
   "class": [ "order" ],